amirshee93/UNC-104-transport-properties-are-robust-and-independent-of-changes-in-its-cargo-binding/README.md

-To generate the **figures**, navigate to the scripts/ folder and run the corresponding Python scripts.
+To generate the **figures**, download data, scripts and run the corresponding Python scripts.
 For example:

 python3 plot_fig2.py,
 python3 plot_fig3.py, ...